liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/03-resolving-cnfe-and-cdnfe-in-osgi-bundles.markdown

 ## Case 3: The Missing Class Belongs to a Global Library [](id=case-3-the-missing-class-belongs-to-a-global-library)

 In this case, you can configure @product@ so the OSGi system module exports the missing class's package.
 Then your module can import it.
 You should **NOT**, however, undertake this lightly.
 If Liferay intended to make a global library available for use by developers, the system module would already export this library!
-Still, if you must access a global library that's not currently exported and can't think of **any** other solution, you can consider adding the required package for export by the system module.
-There are two ways to do this:
+Proceed only if you have no other solution, and watch out for unintended consequences.
+There are two ways to export the package:

 1. In your `portal-ext.properties` file, use the property [`module.framework.system.packages.extra`](@platform-ref@/7.1-latest/propertiesdoc/portal.properties.html#Module%20Framework)